fredyw/java-rest-swagger-example/README.md

 It uses the following libraries:

 1. Jetty for web server
-2. Jersey for REST (with JSON)
+2. Jersey for REST
+3. Jackson for JSON
-3. Swagger for API documentation
+4. Swagger for API documentation

 ## How to Build
 `./build.sh`